Falardeau est mort: Salut Poète !

 Nop soon meets the fateful tree.
 Yes it sounds far-fetched and maybe even a little silly.
 But Ratanaruang has so adeptly prepared us for this that it works.
 The film never falls prey to the Hollywood trappings à la Lord of The Rings.
 So no SFX to embody supernatural forces that are seemingly the cause of Nop’s disappearance.
 Instead, Ratanaruang relies on skillful story telling that is all ambiance driven, banging out a few themes on the way: contemporary angst, alienating technology, illicit affairs and the destruction of nature.

-This trailer makes Nymph look like a horror, but it’s more of a suspenseful human drama than anything else.
+The film is almost a horror, but it’s more of a suspenseful human drama than anything else.
 Do check it out for size…

 Toronto Stories Part III: Andrea Arnold’s Fish Tank